-- a suspicion that a child or young person attending National Youth Ballet or its related project is being abused/harmed, but by somebody not connected to National Youth Ballet. - a suspicion that a child is being abused/harmed by an NYB peer, somebody contracted to, or working in a voluntary capacity by National Youth Ballet. - received an allegation from a child or adult that they are being abused/harmed by somebody not connected to National Youth Ballet. - received an allegation that somebody contracted to or working in a voluntary capacity at National Youth Ballet has abused/harmed a child. - suspicion that a child attending National Youth Ballet is self-harming. - for any reason, concerns regarding Child Protection issues, or you are unsure of the action to take, or require advice. - 1.
+- a suspicion that a child attending National Youth Ballet or its related project is being abused/harmed, but by somebody not connected to National Youth Ballet. - a suspicion that a child is being abused/harmed by an NYB peer, somebody contracted to, or working in a voluntary capacity by National Youth Ballet. - received an allegation from a child or adult that they are being abused/harmed by somebody not connected to National Youth Ballet. - received an allegation that somebody contracted to or working in a voluntary capacity at National Youth Ballet has abused/harmed a child. - suspicion that a child attending National Youth Ballet is self-harming. - for any reason, concerns regarding Child Protection issues, or you are unsure of the action to take, or require advice. - 1.
 You should contact the Designated Safeguarding Lead.
 If the DSL is not available, please contact the Trustee with Responsibility for Safeguarding.
 Calls will be returned as a matter of urgency. - 2.
 Following discussion with the Designated Safeguarding Lead or other nominated person listed above, they will advise you regarding further action to be taken.
 In the meantime you should follow the general guidance below: - a.
 Do not inform parents if the abuse allegation concerns what is happening in the child's home, unless or until Social Services have given permission.
 (Please remember that Social Services may have information already on file that you are not aware of). - Because it can be very difficult for a child to report that they are being abused, particularly whilst it is happening, it is important that any allegation is taken seriously.
 The alleged victim is likely to minimise the seriousness of abuse that has occurred, so it is important to record everything. - c.
 If the allegation concerns abuse in a setting other than the home it may be appropriate for National Youth Ballet to advise the parents.
 The guidance of Social Services must be sought before doing so.

-CONFIDENTIAL

-Reporting a Concern Form
+CONFIDENTIAL Reporting a Concern Form

-Nature of Concern: (Tick appropriate concern) Suspicion that a child or young person attending National Youth Ballet or its related project is being abused/harmed, but by somebody not connected to National Youth Ballet. ☐ Suspicion that a child is being abused/harmed by an NYB peer, or an NYB member of staff An allegation from a child or adult that they are being abused/harmed by somebody not connected to the National Youth Ballet.
-An allegation that somebody employed or working in a voluntary capacity in the National Youth Ballet has abused/harmed a child.
+Nature of Concern: (Tick appropriate concern) Suspicion that a child attending National Youth Ballet or its related project is being abused/harmed, but by somebody not connected to National Youth Ballet.
+Suspicion that a child is being abused/harmed by an NYB peer, or by a member of the NYB team A disclosure from a child or adult that they are being abused/harmed by somebody not connected to the National Youth Ballet.
+An allegation from a child or adult that somebody working or volunteering in the National Youth Ballet team has abused/harmed a child.
 Suspicion that a child attending National Youth Ballet is self-harming.
-Name and address of the child, young person or adult making the allegation or believed to be the victim.
-Name of the person, to whom the allegation or statement was made (including their role/position). role/position). role/position).
-Name of all persons present when the allegation or statement was made.
-Name of all persons present when the allegation or statement was made.
-Name of all persons present when the allegation or statement was made.
-Name of all persons present when the allegation or statement was made.
-Name of all persons present when the allegation or statement was made.
-Name of all persons present when the allegation or statement was made.
+Name and address of the child or adult making the disclosure or allegation Date of disclosure - time, day, date, month year Name and role / position of the person, to whom the disclosure or allegation was made Name and role / position of the person, to whom the disclosure or allegation was made Who else was present when the disclosure or allegation was made?
+Who else was present when the disclosure or allegation was made?
+What was said, what were the words used (please be as exact as possible and remain purely factual) and to whom?
+What did you notice (speech, behaviour, mood, appearance)?